Michael Payne (executive): Biography

+In 2025 released his third book an to worldwide critical acclaim, and referred to as the bible of sports marketing.

-Nominated by Advertising Age, as one of the World’s 50 most influential marketeers, he has also written for leading newspapers including the Financial Times, Yomuiri Shimbun (Japan) and Forbes.
-He has interviewed for over 100 media outlets including flagship television news programmes in the US (NBC, CNN) UK (BBC, Newsnight, Panorama) Canada (CBC) Australia (Channel 7) Japan (NHK, TV Tokyo) China (CCTV) and Bloomberg, New York Times, Wall St Journal, The Guardian, Sunday Times, L'Equipe, AP, AFP, Reuters amongst others where he is frequently called upon to comment on the business of sport and politics and sport.
+Payne has also written for newspapers including the Financial Times, Yomuiri Shimbun (Japan) and Forbes.
+He has interviewed for over 100 media outlets including television news programmes in the US (NBC, CNN) UK (BBC, Newsnight, Panorama) Canada (CBC) Australia (Channel 7) Japan (NHK, TV Tokyo) China (CCTV) and Bloomberg, New York Times, Wall St Journal, The Guardian, Sunday Times, L'Equipe, AP, AFP, Reuters amongst others where he is frequently called upon to comment on the business of sport and politics and sport.
 He is also a regular speaker at international conferences.

 He has served on a number of boards including advisory board to Imperial College London; Chairman of Crystal Digital International.
+In May 2025, Michael Payne was appointed Chairman of Volleyball World – the global business arm of the sport of Volleyball – a joint venture between FIVB and venture capital CVC.

+In December 2022, the IOC awarded Michael Payne, the Pierre de Coubertin Medal for services to the Olympic Movement.
+Only awarded usually to one recipient per year, previous honorees include Dr, Henry Kissinger, Emil Zatopek, Juan Antonio Samaranch and Prince Rainier of Monaco.

+The British Swiss Chamber of Commerce in April 2026, nominated Michael Payne as one of 25 legends, who have contributed to British Swiss business and politrical relations.
+Other nominees, included Lord Norman Foster, Cesar Ritz, Sir Henry Lunn, Claude Nobbs and Edward Whymper.